 using a calendar

-If one a task in my todotxt list is regarding an appointment/meeting, which means that it has a due date and very possibly a specific time slot, I use the calendar button of Simpletask and add it in my personal calendar (I use simple calendar syncing on my nextcloud calendar).
-For these kind of tasks I usually use reminders too.
+If a task on my todotxt list has a due/scheduled date (for me it is usually an appointment or meeting - remember that I use due dates for scheduled events too!), which means that it has a due date and very possibly a specific time slot, I use the calendar button of Simpletask and add it on my personal calendar (I use simple calendar syncing on my nextcloud calendar).

 keeping everything in the cloud